-The accompanying condensed consolidated balance sheet at March 31, 2021, and the condensed consolidated statements of operations and comprehensive loss, statements of convertible preferred stock and changes in stockholders' equity (deficit) for the three months ended March 31, 2021 and 2020 are unaudited.
-The condensed consolidated statements of cash flows for the three months ended March 31, 2021 and 2020 are unaudited.
-The condensed consolidated interim financial statements have been prepared on the same basis as the audited annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments necessary for the fair presentation of the Company's financial position at March 31, 2021 and the results of its operations for the three months ended March 31, 2021 and 2020 and its cash flows for the three months ended March 31, 2021 and 2020.
-The financial data and other information disclosed in these notes related to the three months ended March 31, 2021 and 2020 are also unaudited.
-The results for the three months ended March 31, 2021 are not necessarily indicative of results to be expected for the year ending December 31, 2021 or for any other subsequent interim period.
+The accompanying condensed consolidated balance sheet at March 31, 2023, and the condensed consolidated statements of operations and comprehensive loss, statements of changes in stockholders' equity and statements of cash flows for the three months ended March 31, 2023 and 2022 are unaudited.
+The condensed consolidated interim financial statements have been prepared on the same basis as the audited annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments necessary for the fair presentation of the Company's financial position at March 31, 2023 and the results of its operations for the three months ended March 31, 2023 and 2022 and its cash flows for the three months ended March 31, 2023 and 2022 are also unaudited.
+The results for the three months ended March 31, 2023 are not necessarily indicative of results to be expected for the year ending December 31, 2023 or for any other subsequent interim period.